cesarriva/mimic-mania-server/README.md

 ```console
 docker-compose up
 ```
-If you want to rebuild the server docker image run:
+If you want to rebuild the server Docker image run:
 ```console
 docker-compose build --no-cache
 ```